-- 1. Assign Priority of Atoms/Groups attached to a tetrahedral stereocenter (1 highest, 4 lowest) - a.
-Element: An element with higher atomic number has higher priority - Halogen > Oxygen > Nitrogen > Carbon > Hydrogen - d.
-Carbon with attached heteroatom > carbon without any attached heteroatom - e.
-CH > CH2 > CH3 for carbons with no heteroatoms - 2.
-In case of carbon versus carbon ties, differentiate at nearest point of difference. - If you have to walk down the chain to find a difference, do it one carbon at a time - 3.
-Double or triple bonds are treated as if each of the bonds has extra C's attached.
-Rules 1b and 1c above still hold as usual. - 4.
-If the low priority group 4 (normally H) is in the back (hashed), trace a path from $1 \rightarrow 2 \rightarrow 3$. - If the path goes clockwise, the stereocenter is (R) - If the path goes counterclockwise, the stereocenter is (S) - 5.
-If the low priority group 4 (normally H) is in front (wedged), then the situation is reversed. - If the path goes clockwise, the stereocenter is (S) - If the path goes counterclockwise, the stereocenter is (R) - 6.
-If the low priority group 4 (normally H) is to the left or to the right, redraw by exchanging it with the group in the back (hashed), and trace the path on the resulting figure.
-The configuration in the original structure will be the opposite from in the redrawn structure. - If the path in the redrawn picture goes $\underline{clockwise(R)}$, the original stereocenter is (S) - If the path in the redrawn picture goes counterclockwise (S), the original was (R) - 7.
+- 5. Assign Priority of Atoms/Groups attached to a tetrahedral stereocenter (1 highest, 4 lowest) - a.
+For different elements, higher atomic number takes priority - Halogen > Oxygen > Nitrogen > Carbon > Hydrogen - b.
+In case of carbon versus carbon ties: Differentiate at nearest point of difference - 1.
+A carbon with a heteroatom attached beats one without - 2.
+For carbons with no heteroatoms, one with more H's loses to one with less - 3° carbon > 2° carbon > 1° carbon > CH_3 - c.
+Handling double bonds and triple bonds - A carbon with more H's again loses to one with fewer - Double or triple bonds are treated as if each of the bonds has extra C's attached

+- 6. If the low priority group 4 (normally H) is in the back (hashed), trace a path from 1→ 2 → 3. - d.
+If the path goes clockwise, the stereocenter is (R) - e.
+If the path goes counterclockwise, the stereocenter is (S) - 7.
+If the low priority group 4 (normally H) is in front (wedged), then the situation is reversed. - f.
+If the path goes clockwise, the stereocenter is (S) - g.
+If the path goes counterclockwise, the stereocenter is (R) - 8.
+If the low priority group 4 (normally H) is to the left or to the right, exchange it with the group in the back (hashed), and trace the path on the resulting figure. - h.
+If the path goes clockwise, the stereocenter is (S) - i.
+If the path goes counterclockwise, the stereocenter is (R) - 9.
 In Fisher projections, since H is always in front, clockwise is (S) and counterclockwise is (R)